Facial RecognitionGRIDINSOFT TEAM

 The second generation of facial recognition systems started in the ‘10s.
 Different mobile device vendors offered their face recognition mechanism built into the front camera.
 It used the same systems as the “old” system - just a comparison.
 But since the device has one, or rarely two owners, it is feasible to create and remember multiple projections of the same face.
 Meanwhile, the “industrial-scale” facial recognition was oriented at more precise 3D face scanning and the newcomer of technological space - neural networks.

 In 2017, Apple presented a mass-market solution for facial recognition.
 It was based on the 3D scanning using IR-cameras.
 The latter allowed to increase the quality of the recognition and its stability by orders of magnitude.
 3D scanning creates a net of infrared dots on the user’s face during the image setup, creating a volumetric image of the face.
 In that way, the device can recognize its user from different angles, at any lightning and even after some changes in appearance.

 But what do we have as of now?
 Top-tier systems rely on three technologies - neural networks, IR-scanning and visual recognition.
 The latter has changed since the first attempts to use it in the XX century - now it operates with the most actual pictures, and the databases are updated automatically and quite often - thanks to social networks.
-Moreover, some analysts predict the merge of neural networks-based recognition with visual signatures.
-That will surely increase the efficiency of this method - and that is extremely desired since it does not require any specific hardware updates and does not have distance restrictions.
-IR-scanning, which you can find in some of the flagman smartphones, is not very effective in crowded environments, and its efficiency is shed sharply with distance.
+Moreover, some analysts predict the merge of neural network-based recognition with visual signatures.
+That will surely increase the efficiency of this method, which is extremely desired since it does not require any specific hardware updates and does not have distance restrictions.
+IR-scanning, which you can find in some flagman smartphones, is not very effective in crowded environments, and its efficiency is shed sharply with distance.